okta/terraform-provider-okta/website/docs/d/app_oauth.html.markdown

 - `policy_uri` - URI to web page providing client policy document.

 - `links` - generic JSON containing discoverable resources related to the app

-- `users` - List of users IDs assigned to the application.
-  - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_user_assignments`.

-- `groups` - List of groups IDs assigned to the application.
-  - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_group_assignments`.